khaledsabbah/oci-adapter/README.md

 # OCI Adapter

-WARNING: This package is under development and does not offer all methods for the Storage facade yet.
-Do not use this package in production.
+This package is an adapter for the Oracle Cloud Infrastructure Object Storage API for the Flysystem for Laravel.

 Install package: